-The Sustainable Development Fund is available in both England and Wales to support innovative and sustainable projects involving local communities within an Area of Outstanding Natural Beauty.
-The grant is delivered by the Wye Valley AONB Unit, but set up in Wales by the Welsh Government and co-ordinated by the Countryside Council for Wales, and in England by Defra.
+The Sustainable Development Fund is available in the Wales part of the Wye Valley AONB to support innovative and sustainable projects involving local communities within and adjacent to the AONB.
+The grant is delivered by the Wye Valley AONB Unit, on bhalf of the Welsh Government.

 What is the purpose of the fund?

 The Sustainable Development Fund (SDF) aims, through partnership, to develop and test ways of achieving a more sustainable way of living in a landscape of great natural beauty and diversity.

 The Fund is primarily for practical, innovative schemes that engage local communities.
 The Sustainable Development Fund seeks to conserve and enhance the local characteristics of wildlife, landscape, land use and community.